 Another area that significantly helps the operator to stay connected to the physical plant is our choice of graphic representation.
 A MINDS system graphical signature is remarkable in its depiction of each plant's actual look and configuration layout, which our team customizes for each client, to help plant operators more easily visualize their operation.
 DrumTronic and BatchTronic also do away with vast arrays of numbers in favour of clear symbols to demonstrate important plant metrics.
 This “more real than life” look is not just done for aesthetic purposes: it helps make the interface disappear.

-There are many more reasons our plant control system stands out from the crowd, including the choice of an industrial PC architecture rather than PLC, the choices and design of our IO devices, the reduction of electronics or software components to minimize failure rate, new improvements like real-time signal credibility assessment and process models.
+There are many more reasons our plant control system stands out from the crowd, the choice and design of our IO devices, the reduction of electronics or software components to minimize failure rate, new improvements like real-time signal credibility assessment and process models.
 We invite you to browse our website to learn more about the philosophy and principles behind our asphalt systems.